mknzz/burglary-docs/darknetos.md

 1.0.0
 {: .label .label-green }

-# darknetos
+# skryptzOS

-darknetos is a FiveM resource that simulates a darknet operating system called SKryptzOS with a built-in marketplace called Erebus Market.
+skryptzOS is documented here under the FiveM resource name `darknetos`.
+It simulates a darknet operating system with a built-in marketplace called Erebus Market.
 It uses a server-authoritative design, a shared `FW.*` adapter for QBCore, QBox, and ESX, and a single-page NUI desktop that hosts the market, terminal, messaging, and law enforcement tooling.

 ## What is included